The medicines you take to treat advanced prostate cancer are strong. They can cause side effects, but there are lots of ways to manage them.

 - High blood pressure

-You can control many of the symptoms with medication and lifestyle changes.
-Dietary supplements, such as calcium and vitamin D, along with exercise and weight training, can help boost bone strength.
+You can control many of the symptoms of low testosterone with medication and lifestyle changes.
+Dietary supplements, such as calcium and vitamin D, along with exercise and weight training, can help boost bone strength and reduce your risk of heart disease and diabetes.

-Those hormonal changes are reversible.
-So if you don't like how it makes you feel, let your doctor know in case you could switch medicines.
+Those hormonal changes may be reversible.
+So if you don't like how it makes you feel, let your doctor know.

 Erectile Dysfunction (ED)